-- 1. Two master keys (black) with transponder chip (if so equipped) and chrome NISSAN brand symbol on one side - 2.
-Valet key (black) with transponder chip (if so equipped) - 3.
-Key number plate - 4.
-Transponder chip (if so equipped)
+- Two master keys (black) with transponder chip and chrome NISSAN brand symbol on one side

+- 2. Valet key (black) with transponder chip

+- 3. Key number plate

+- 4. Transponder chip

 A key number plate is supplied with your keys.
 Record the key number and keep it in a safe place (such as your wallet), not in the vehicle.
 If you lose your keys, see a NISSAN dealer for duplicates by using the key number.
 NISSAN does not record key numbers so it is very important to keep track of your key number plate.

 A key number is only necessary when you have lost all keys and do not have one to duplicate from.
 If you still have a key, your NISSAN dealer can duplicate it.

-NISSAN VEHICLE IMMOBILIZER SYSTEM KEYS (if so equipped)
+NISSAN VEHICLE IMMOBILIZER SYSTEM KEYS